The Career Center

 Career-based Experiential Learning

 Career-based Experiential Learning at Seton Hall University provides out-of-the-classroom education in pre-professional experiences.
-Career-based programs include internships, field experiences, practica, and clinical and student teaching assignments.
+Career-based programs include internships, field experiences, practical, and clinical and student teaching assignments.

 The Career Center supports students’ preparation for all career-based Experiential Learning programs and manages the University Internship Program for the College of Arts and Sciences, the College of Human Development, Culture, and Media, and the Stillman School of Business.